Speckleszzzz/Dhayam-Game/README.md

 # Dhayam-Game
-This is a 3d Interactive Tamil Traditional Dhayam Game
+This is a 3d Interactive Tamil Traditional Dhayam Game - Madras Mind Works Intern Project